luau-project/minpack-builder/README.md

 > [!IMPORTANT]
 >
-> Do not confuse our project with Modernized Minpack [[6]](https://github.com/fortran-lang/minpack).
+> Do not confuse the original minpack [[1]](https://www.netlib.org/minpack) written in Fortran 77 with Modernized Minpack [[6]](https://github.com/fortran-lang/minpack).
 Here, we compile the original (old) minpack library directly from the source code provided by netlib.
-On the other hand, modern minpack [[6]](https://github.com/fortran-lang/minpack) ported the original minpack library to newer Fortran standards.
+On the other hand, modern minpack [[6]](https://github.com/fortran-lang/minpack) ported the original code to newer Fortran standards.
 If you are a Fortran programmer, you definitely should take a look at modern minpack.

 ### Why minpack-builder is needed?